tiyashapal22/test/project/report.md

 	- Once Alert rules have been configured, NetBackup IT Analytics will continuously monitor your environment and generate an alert when a monitored condition is triggered.
 	- One of the following actions should typically be taken on each alert:  The condition that triggered the alert is rectified (e.g.
 	- datastore that was filling up was expanded) If the alert is a false positive, the alert rule is refined to prevent future alerts If the alert is valid, but can be ignored, the alert can be suppressed.
-	- datastore that was filling up was expanded) If the alert is a false positive, the alert rule is refined to prevent future alerts If the alert is valid, but can be ignored, the alert can be suppressed## Storage Optimization Dashboard
+	- Alerts can be suppressed either indefinitely or for a configurable period of time.
+With the above practices, the alerts dashboard will minimize false positives and ultimately highlight only issues that require intervention, helping you to pro-actively avoid issues in your environment.## Storage Optimization Dashboard(1003)
 ### Report Short Description
 `View charts of storage showing opportunities to optimize storage reclamation, by tier, infrastructure category, in summary and as a trend`
 ### Information
     Last Updaated  : No Data Available
     Avg Execution Time(recent) : No Data Available